Navigating Money Struggles The Unscripted Way

 I was the one with the power, therefore I was the one who had to stop looking at my bank account with fear, underpinned by all the catastrophic predictions it would stir within me, and start looking at it with acceptance.

-Which darlings, was not easy at all.
-I don’t want to mislead you here, but there was alot of work and effort in building trust where only anxiety, fear and shame bloomed.
+What it did was spark the change, and what followed was alot of work and effort in building trust and safety where only anxiety, fear and shame had bloomed.

 Nevertheless, I decided to embrace the money I had right now, no matter how small, no matter the emotions it stirred.

-I let the emotions—the fear, the frustration, the insecurity—flow through me like a good cry session after a bad breakup, where you feel the lost, but know it’s for the best, even if you don’t want to admit it yet.
+I let the emotions—the fear, the frustration, the insecurity—flow through me like a good cry session after a bad breakup, where you feel the loss, but know it’s for the best, even if you don’t want to admit it yet.

 I didn't push them away; I acknowledged them, processed them, and let them go.
 Repeatedly.